marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{index "Node.js", NPM}}

 The following exercises will involve modifying the system defined in this chapter.
-To work on them, make sure you ((download)) the code first ([_https://eloquentjavascript.net/code/skillsharing.zip_](https://eloquentjavascript.net/code/skillsharing.zip)), have Node installed [_https://nodejs.org_](https://nodejs.org), and have installed the project's dependency with `npm install`.
+To work on them, make sure you ((download)) the code first ([_https://eloquentjavascript.net/code/skillsharing.zip_](https://eloquentjavascript.net/code/skillsharing.zip)), have Node installed ([_https://nodejs.org_](https://nodejs.org)), and install the project's dependency with `npm install`.

 ### Disk persistence